 The Silver Spoon: Puglia is newest cookbook in the series of regional Italian cooking by Phaidon.
 It is the third in the series, following Tuscany and Sicily.
 This most recent installment offers an in-depth view of the cuisine of Puglia and neighboring Basilicata.
 Following the review, I will be sharing a recipe for Biscotti Glassati alle Noci (Iced Walnut Biscuits).

 Dishes are brought together based on what is available and in season.
 Wheat, olive oil, and wine are abundant.
 Other staples include fava beans, dairy, pork, lamb, peppers, seafood, and tomatoes.
-The cuisine has also been influenced by neighboring parts of Europe (especially Greece), Africa, and the Middle East.
+The cuisine has been influenced by neighboring parts of Europe (especially Greece), Africa, and the Middle East.
 Food is a reason for celebration and used in a way to bring people together.
 Meals are an event with spreads of antipasti, pasta, main protein, and dessert.

-I have a few Italian cookbooks, but most of the recipes in this book were new to me.
-Chapters are separated by province: Foggia, Barletta-Andria-Tranni, Bari, Taranto, Brindisi, Lecce, Potenza, and Matera.
 Each chapter has a handful of recipes ranging from first courses to desserts.
-The ingredients are listed in customary and metric measurements.
+The ingredients are listed in US Customary and Metric measurements.
 Every recipe is mirrored by a beautiful full page photo of the finished product (plus more scenic photos of the region are throughout the book).
-The chapters are peppered with a few highlights and backgrounds of notable foods and dishes.
-There is also a chart in the beginning of the book showcasing the various food festivals arranged by month (Squid, wood-baked bread, and cherries are celebrated in May).

 This is such a beautiful cookbook and I have enjoyed all the recipes tried so far.
 The recipes vary from easy to more complicated.
 There is also a great mixture of pasta, meat, seafood, vegetarian, and sweet dishes.